rationalis-petra/pico/README.md

 Some code in a programming language will be neither function or operator calls, but instead will be one of a various set of terms, which define things like control flow, such as `if` or `seq`, create values as with `struct` or `proc` or introduce new definitions, as with `def`.
-In Relic, these generally have the a similary as function calls, although there is more variation.
+In Relic, these generally have a similar structure to function calls, although there is more variation.
 To introduce a new definition, for example, we write a 'function call' with `def` as the 'function', so, to define a new value 'three', write: